- Greensboro/Winston-Salem, North Carolina Area, US

 Phase 6 -- Post Launch.
 One secret to our success was that we left DbLinks behind in the six old databases pointing to the new Customer Master Database.
 This fail-safe strategy allowed any tools and utilities that might have been overlooked to continue to work; but we contacted the owners and gave them a short time window to correct their code.
 Thirty days later, the DbLinks were removed and the new Customer Master Database project was completed.

 We hit all our milestones and kept all our promises.
-The new customer database scaled through the Christmas season; and replication conflicts were completely eliminated.
+The new customer database scaled through the Christmas season; and replication conflicts were completely eliminated by design.